ojo-codes/mark-react-basics-proj--using-map/README.md

 - Install `npm` dependencies with `yarn`
 - Run a script with `yarn`
 - Write tests in JavaScript with Jest
+- Declare a variable in JavaScript with `let`
+- Write a function with a function expression in JavaScript
+- Write an `if`/`else` statement in JavaScript
+- Write a `for` loop in JavaScript

 ## Exercise -1: Preparing to run JavaScript projects on your machine